frederic-perez/AmE-dictionary/data/dictionary.md

 __divvy up__ _v_
 __divvy__ _v_ :two::hammer:
 __dizzy__ _adj_ :two::hammer:
+__djinni__ _n_ In Muslim legend, a spirit often capable of assuming human or animal form and exercising supernatural influence over people. _Syn_ genie, jinnee, jinni _The djinni offered to grant Aladdin three wishes._
 __do it by the numbers__
 __do math__
 __do__ _v_ _5_ _v tr_ To make tidy, elegant, ready, etc, as by arranging or adorning: _to do one’s hair._